This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 P-REALITY X: Palbociclib Real-World First-Line Comparative Effectiveness Study Extended

-Observational retrospective analyses are designed to evaluate associations among variables and cannot establish causality.
 Observational retrospective analyses are not intended for direct comparison with clinical trials.

 Figure adapted from Rugo H, et al. 2022.